nmacgreg/cameraMotionSensor/README.md

 for the existence of a file which is created or deleted by "motion".
 And this only works because "motion" has configuration allowing it to run commands at the start & end of a motion event, which I used to touch or delete the file.
 This makes it easy to test this code.
 However, I'd rather have "motion" run a curl command to PUT directly against this Thing's API... but I can't figure out how!
+If anybody knows how, I'd appreciate some help.

 $ pip install webthing
 (or maybe)